MileHacker Logo

 Denizli Kebabı

-The most well-known local specialty.
+The most famous local specialty.
 This recipe features slow-cooked lamb (or sometimes goat) roasted in a stone oven.
 It is typically served simply on a plate with flatbread alongside onions, without cutlery.

 Pide

 Often called "Turkish pizza."
-This flatbread is accompanied by various toppings, commonly ground meat (kıymalı), cheese (peynirli), or a mixed topping.
+This flatbread comes with various toppings, commonly ground meat (kıymalı), cheese (peynirli), or a mixed topping.
 It is baked in a stone oven, giving it a crispy crust.

 Widely available in eateries and pide salons across Pamukkale and Denizli.